Seiko is an underrated watch company.

 Everything that Seiko makes is done in-house.
 They even grow their own quartz crystals for their watches!

-Save for the Grand Seiko, Seiko's watches are really more for the budget and middle of the road kind of customers.
+Save for the Grand Seiko, Seiko's watches are really more for the budget and middle-of-the-road kind of customers.

 But what watch enthusiasts love about Seiko isn't the prestige.
 It's that Seiko always innovates and disrupts the watchmaking industry.
 Even today, no Swiss competitor has come up with something like the Seiko Spring Drive.